Jfraser56/Home-Marketplace-Fullsite/README.md

 * Add pagination to the listings when a user is browsing
 * Add a more polished mobile version of the site

-Use `npm install` to download all SellYourPlace dependencies, however the API keys are not included, therefore I reccomend just viewing the live app demo.
+Use `npm install` to download all SellYourPlace dependencies, however the API keys are not included, therefore I reccommend just viewing the live app demo.

 [Live App](https://symphonious-capybara-659a8d.netlify.app/)